Ar-zz-duboy/ArduboyTones/README.md

 #### Example sketch

 The ArduboyTones library contains an example sketch *ArduboyTonesTest* in the *examples* folder.
 It was primarily written to test the library but the code can be examined and uploaded for examples of using all the functions.
-It's uses the [*Arduboy2*](https://github.com/MLXXXp/Arduboy2) library, which must be installed to compile the sketch.
-It can be loaded into the Arduino IDE using the menus:
+It's uses the [*Arduboy*](https://github.com/Arduboy/Arduboy) library, which must be installed to compile the sketch. *ArduboyTonesTest* can be loaded into the Arduino IDE using the menus:

 `File > Examples > ArduboyTones > ArduboyTonesTest`